jmw686-appdev/ruby-scripts/README.md

 ### rails fortune

+In `fortune.rake`, write some code such that the command

 ```
 rails fortune
 ```

-should output a random fortune from the provided list, something like
+outputs a random fortune from the provided list, something like

 ```
 "Bide your time, for success is near"